workloads/github-organization/README.md

 # Terraform Cloud Workspace: `repositories`

-This directory manages the lifecycle of the [workloads](https://github.com/workloads/) GitHub Organization.
+> This directory manages the lifecycle of the GitHub Configuration for [@workloads](https://github.com/workloads).

 <!-- BEGIN_TF_DOCS -->
 ### Inputs